 Modern History (Year 12)

-The successess of the Third Five Year Plan included:
+The successes of the Second Five Year Plan included:

-The failures of the Third Five Year Plan included:
+The failures of the Second Five Year Plan included:

 You have pages remaining today.